Xninety-nine/Capstone_2_Student_data/README.md

-The United States of America spends the second most amount of money in the world per student.
-However student academic performances in math and reading in the U.S. fall below that of students from other developed countries.
-My goal is to develop ML models that help make schools more efficient with time and money by predicting academic level of students and class failures.
-Administrators usually build schedules for students in the summer and being able to identify students at risk will help them determine how much intervention will be needed for the academic year.
-Additionally being able to predict which students might fail their class will help to set up intervention early in the year.
-Furthermore identifing students who are academically excelling will help inform teachers on rigor of lessons to promote academic growth.
+The United States ranks second in the world for per-student spending, yet academic performance in math and reading often lags behind that of students in other developed countries.
+This project aims to develop machine learning models that help schools use time and resources more efficiently by predicting students' academic levels and likelihood of class failures.

+Accurate predictions can enable administrators to identify at-risk students and allocate intervention resources effectively during schedule planning.
+Early identification of students likely to struggle can drive timely support, while insights into academically excelling students can inform teachers on lesson rigor to foster continued growth.

 1) The data was obtained from [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/320/student+performance)